 Two weeks later Hugh scored four of the Dons five goals in their 5-0 win over Falkirk.
 It was in the latter stages of his career that he reverted to a wing half role and he thrived on the challenge in his later years.
 Among his 25 goals for the Dons in his 86 first team appearances was the Dons consolation in the 1959 Scottish Cup Final against St Mirren.
 Remarkably in his four year spell with the Dons, Baird played in every position apart from full back and outside left.
 In one match against Dundee he took over in goal from the injured Fred Martin and saved a penalty from Doug Cowie.

 Hugh moved on to Brechin in 1962 and he finished his career with Deveronvale and Rothes in the Highland league.
 Hugh settled in the Aberdeen area after retiring from the game.
-Recently he was awarded a belated Scottish cap when the SFA finally decided to award caps for all of the players who had played against foreign opposition in the past.
+In 2006 he was awarded a belated Scottish cap when the SFA finally decided to award caps for all of the players who had played against foreign opposition in the past.

 During his spell at Pittodrie, Hugh was leased a club flat at 15 Osborne Place in Aberdeen.